 Q: Where’s your creative space?

 A: Just my typical imagination.
 Isn’t that funny though?
 Like, is it ADD or is it imagination?
-Too much imagination is ADD so what’s too much imagination?
+Too much imagination is ADD, so what’s too much imagination?

-Q: Last time you laughed really hard?
+Q: When was the last time you laughed really hard?

 A: This morning.
 Something that one of my friends said, he’s a funny guy.